ontodev/cogs/README.md

 cogs diff path1.tsv path2.tsv ...
 ```

 `diff` opens a responsive scrolling window.
 To scroll down, press the down arrow.
 To scroll up, press the up arrow.
 For large files with many columns, you can also scroll to the right with the right arrow and back to the left with the left arrow.
-To exit the window, press `q`.

 The start of a diff for a sheet begins in bold with the file name (local and remote versions).